 I just love Greek food.
 The fresh flavours and vegetables and seafood, the grilled meats and the cool taste of yoghurt and olive-oil based dips are for me synonymous with hot sunny days and relaxing evenings under the stars.

-When you are in Greece do try the local food.
+Trying local food while you are in Crete is one of the best things to do in Chania.
 Greek dishes are traditionally prepared with tons of good quality olive oil, using just very basic but tasty ingredients.
 Wash it all down with a fruity red wine and finish it off with a glass of raki.

 Climb the hill to the east of the harbour, past the old dockyards and arsenal.
 To get there follow the hidden steps from Afentoulief Street next to the Grand Arsenal.
 Between the crumbling towering walls that the Ottoman rulers erected here a couple of hundred years ago, make your way to the next bay.